 The Professional version provides access to the Component Library, which provides high-level component models for energy systems.
 Click here to see information about the components in this library.

 In the Professional version, the Plot window crosshairs can be used to identify the location of a plotted point in a table.
 The status bar will show the coordinates of the point, the table that the data originated in and the row in that table.
+In addition, the table from which the data have been plotted will be made visible hightlighting the row containing the data for the selected plot.

 In the Professional version, the choices made for the calculated and measured variables and their associated relative or absolute uncertainties can be saved by clicking the Save Uncertainty Information button in the Uncertainty Propagation or Uncertainty Propagation Table dialog.
 These choices can later be restored by clicking the Open Uncertainty Information button in these dialogs.
 Saving the uncertainty information allows one EES file to solve several different uncertainty problems without having to reenter the uncertainty settings.
 The Save Uncertainty Information saves a text file having an .UNC file name extension.